HIIT/facebook-datalog/README.md

-# Data collection for Facebook pages, groups and events
+# Data collection for HYBRA data analysis ecosystem

 *Kindly use the GitHub issues for bugs and questions.*